Day withdraws from World Cup of Golf in Australia

-MELBOURNE Jason Day has been forced to withdraw from the World Cup of Golf and Australian Open next month due to a lingering back injury, the world number one has said.
+MELBOURNE (Reuters) - Jason Day has been forced to withdraw from the World Cup of Golf and Australian Open next month due to a lingering back injury, the world number one has said.

 Day had been scheduled to play the Australian Open at the Royal Sydney Golf Club from Nov.
 17-20, then partner world number six Adam Scott in the World Cup tournament at Melbourne's Kingston Heath from Nov.
 23-27.